savedra1/clipse/README.md

 The TUI that displays the clipboard history should then be called with the `clipse $PPID` command.
 Passing in the terminal's PPID is irregular, but allows the terminal-based app to close itself from within the program itself, simulating the behavior of a full GUI without the memory overhead.
 A worthy trade-off in my opinion.

-Operations within the TUI are defined with the [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) framework, allowing for efficient concurrency and a smooth UX. `Delete` operations will remove the selected item form the TUI view and the storage file, `select` operastions will copy the item to the systems clipboard and close the terminal window in which the session is currently hosted.
+Operations within the TUI are defined with the [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) framework, allowing for efficient concurrency and a smooth UX. `Delete` operations will remove the selected item from the TUI view and the storage file, `select` operations will copy the item to the systems clipboard and close the terminal window in which the session is currently hosted.

 The maximum item storage limit is currently hardcoded at **100**.
-However there are plans to make this configurable in the future.
+However, there are plans to make this configurable in the future.

 ## Contributing

 I would love to receive contributions to this project and welcome PRs from anyone and everyone.
 The following is a list of example future enhancements I'd like to implement:
-- System Paste option (building functionality to paste the chosen item directly into th next place of focus after the TUI closes)
+- System Paste option (building functionality to paste the chosen item directly into the next place of focus after the TUI closes)
 - Theme adjustments made available via CLI
 - Better debugging
 - Use of a GUI library such as fyne/GIO (only with minimal CPU cost)